-During the last years very good and fruitful neighbourly relations are arising not only as a result of the existing institutional and professional networks and the existing governance structures but also in the daily contact of citizens and organisations of the civil society.
+During the past few years, neighbourly relations have been very good and fruitful not only as a result of existing institutional and professional networks and governance structures, but also in daily contacts with citizens and the organisations of the civil society.

-Cross border cooperation structures enhance the competitiveness and innovative potential of regions.
-The Austrian-Czech border region has different active institutional networks operating in order to improve its exchange rates at the personal, economic, social, cultural and political level.
-This represents a common pillar in order to build a cohesive identity by means of cross border cooperation projects.
+Cross-border cooperation structures enhance the competitiveness and innovative potential of regions.
+The Austrian-Czech border region has a number of active institutional networks operating to improve the exchange at the personal, economic, social, cultural and political levels.
+This represents a common pillar to build a cohesive identity by means of cross-border cooperation projects.